Lu Pau-ching

-Lu Pau-ching (呂寶靜 (Lǚ Bǎojìng)) is a Taiwanese politician has served as the Deputy Minister of Health and Welfare of Taiwan since 20 May 2016.
+Lu Pau-ching (呂寶靜 (Lǚ Bǎojìng)) is a Taiwanese sociologist who has served as the Deputy Minister of Health and Welfare of Taiwan since 20 May 2016.

-Early life
+Education

-Lu did her bachelor's and master's degree in sociology from National Taiwan University in 1977 and 1979 respectively.
-She then obtained her master's and doctoral degree in social work and social work and sociology from University of Michigan in the United States in 1985 and 1990 respectively.
+Lu graduated from National Taiwan University with a bachelor's degree in sociology and a master's degree in sociology in 1977 and 1979, respectively.
+She then completed doctoral studies in the United States, where she earned a Master of Social Work (M.S.W.) in 1985 and her Ph.D. in sociology in 1990, both from the University of Michigan.
+Her doctoral dissertation was titled, "Entering and continuing labor force participation: Taiwanese women, marriage, and work".

 Academic careers

 At the National Chengchi University, Lu was the associate professor, professor and professor and chairperson of the Department of Sociology in 1994–2002, 2002-2004 and 2004-2006 respectively.
 In 2006–2009, she was the professor and chairperson of the Graduate Institute of Social Administration and Social Work.

 Ministry of Health and Welfare

 At a press conference on 18 July 2016, Lu made an announcement on the three major additions to the Long-term Care Plan 2.0 to improve the quantity and quality of care for the elderly and disabled people which will start in 2017.